 Expected project outcomes

-- Minimising erosion on sloping land using hedgerows.
+- Minimising erosion on sloping land using productive pastures and using hedgerows.

 - Increasing productivity of upland rice through varietal and nutrition research.